This case of a "UFO" submitted to Mufon, is described as:

 This matches quite well with the wheel wells of a 737

 The time given is 2018-05-08 8:59PM, that's 2018-05-09 (next day) 2:59AM in UTC.
-The camera exif time gives the same UTC time - maybe that's common for astrophotography?
-Looking at that location a likely candidate is SWA1988 from Phoenix to Omaha, which was passing just to the South at 39,000 feet.
+The camera EXIF time gives the same UTC time - maybe that's common for astrophotography?
+Looking at that location, a likely candidate is SWA1988 from Phoenix to Omaha, which was passing just to the South at 39,000 feet.

 Another thing that throws people off here is the thin lines.
-These are the long exposure traces of navigation lights, but seem odd as you can only see two of them, and they don't seem to line up with the other lights.
-However if you look carefully, or just boost the levels, then you can see there actually are three lines.
+These are the long exposure traces of navigation lights, but they seem odd as you can only see two of them, and they don't seem to line up with the other lights.
+However, if you look carefully, or just boost the levels, then you can see there actually are three lines.

 Attachments